TesteurManiak/my-manga-collection/README.md

 * :pencil: Edit titles and the number of chapters of your mangas
 * :computer: Works on Android, iOS, Web, Windows, Linux, MacOS
 * :open_file_folder: Export your collection to a JSON file (Android & iOS only for now)
+* Import your collection from a JSON file (tested on iOS & MacOS)

 ## Screenshots